Mid-May - 12 September 2021

-Tickets will be by timed entry slot to help us manage social distancing in the galleries.
-You are welcome to arrive at anytime within the half-hour allocated and stay for as long as you like.
+Admission will be by timed entry ticket to help manage social distancing.
+You are welcome to arrive at anytime within your allocated hour and stay for as long as you like.
 During busy times you may be asked to wait a short time before entering the galleries to improve visitor flow.

 Booking is required for all visitors including Members.